dydi22/DS4320-Project1/press_realease.md

 ## Solution Description

 This project creates a relational database from ATP tennis data and related feature tables.
 The database includes player information, ranking history, UTR ratings, tournament editions, match records, player-level match statistics, rolling workload features, and point-level event data.
 These tables are linked through shared identifiers so that they can be queried efficiently in DuckDB.
+Keep in mind that not all these features are used right now to predcit the matches because it was hard to get historical- UTR rnakings and -point by point data.
+These features are currently getting scrapped everyday and uploaded into the database so that in the near feature we will be able to also use them to train the model.

 Using SQL, I prepared a modeling dataset that combines:
 - player and opponent rankings